Writing the SAT Essay

 Done?
 Download our handy SAT Essay Outline handout in either Word or PDF.
 Then using the ideas you brainstormed on the prompt, outline your essay, keeping in mind the structure we discussed in the reading section earlier.

-Word to the wise: For the actual SAT Essay, you'll only have 25 minutes to write your essay.
+Word to the wise: for the actual SAT Essay, you'll only have 50 minutes to write your essay.
 So this is one place where we actually recommend you spend less time on an activity than you might want to (can you believe such a place exists?).
-Spend no more than 5 minutes tops.
+Spend no more than ten minutes tops.
 Shorthand, bullet points, and incomplete sentences are totes okay, too.
 Your goal is to spit out the blueprints for your essay, not build the whole darn building—that part comes later.

 Sample Lesson - Activity